prabhjotaulakh159/Series-vs-Cable-MERN/Performance.md

 Lead: Prabhjot

+### Downloading custom fonts and saving them in the files

+Lead: Adam

+Instead of using an import in the css to use fonts from google, the fonts are now saved in the assests directory to reduce network calls when the page is loading.

 ## Conclusion

 <!-- Summarize which changes had the greatest impact, note any surprising results and list 2-3 main